MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/msgbox-function.md

 ## Remarks

 When both **_helpfile_** and **_context_** are provided, the user can press F1 (Windows) or HELP (Macintosh) to view the Help topic corresponding to the **context**.
-Some[host applications](../../Glossary/vbe-glossary.md#host-application), for example, Microsoft Excel, also automatically add a  **Help** button to the dialog box.
+Some [host applications](../../Glossary/vbe-glossary.md#host-application), for example, Microsoft Excel, also automatically add a **Help** button to the dialog box.

 If the dialog box displays a **Cancel** button, pressing the ESC key has the same effect as clicking **Cancel**.
 If the dialog box contains a **Help** button, context-sensitive Help is provided for the dialog box.
 However, no value is returned until one of the other buttons is clicked.

+> [!NOTE]
- **Note**  To specify more than the first named argument, you must use  **MsgBox** in an [expression](../../Glossary/vbe-glossary.md#expression).
+> To specify more than the first named argument, you must use  **MsgBox** in an [expression](../../Glossary/vbe-glossary.md#expression).
 To omit some positional [arguments](../../Glossary/vbe-glossary.md#argument), you must include the corresponding comma delimiter.

 ## Example

 This example uses the  **MsgBox** function to display a critical-error message in a dialog box with Yes and No buttons.
 The No button is specified as the default response.
 The value returned by the **MsgBox** function depends on the button chosen by the user.
-This example assumes that `DEMO.HLP` is a Help file that contains a topic with a Help context number equal to is a Help file that contains a topic with a Help context number equal to `1000`.
+This example assumes that `DEMO.HLP` is a Help file that contains a topic with a Help context number equal to `1000`.

 ```vb